baronwoy/recommendify/README.md

 SPOTIPY_REDIRECT_URI = PASTE-YOUR-REDIRECT-URI-HERE
 ```
 5. Once ran it will redirect you to the redirect uri, then just copy and paste the full url of the site you got redirected to and the program should run

+## Known Issues/Improvments
+* No cover art for songs shown yet
+* Spotify's API can mess up and not provide an endpoint for Recommendations rendering the app useless